FlutterDevPub/Blog/Building a simple distributed database/Post.md

-# Practical Golang: Bulding a simple distributed one-value database with Hashicorp Serf
+# Practical Golang: Building a simple, distributed one-value database with Hashicorp Serf

 ## Introduction
-With the advent of *distributed applications*, we see new storage solutions constantly.
+With the advent of *distributed applications*, we see new storage solutions emerging constantly.
-They include, but are not limitted to, [Cassandra][1], [Redis][2], [CockroachDB][3], [Consul][4] or [RethinkDB][5].
+They include, but are not limited to, [Cassandra][1], [Redis][2], [CockroachDB][3], [Consul][4] or [RethinkDB][5].
 Most of you probably use one, or more, of them.

-They seem to be really complex systems, because they actually are, which can't be denied.
+They seem to be really complex systems, because they actually are.
+This can't be denied.
-But it's pretty easy to write a simple, one value, database featuring *high availability*.
+But it's pretty easy to write a simple, one value database, featuring *high availability*.
 You probably wouldn't use anything near this in production, but it should be a fruitful learning experience for you nevertheless.
 If you're interested, read on!